 In addition to that, it features powerful visualization capabilities as well as an alerting mechanism.
 Additionally, it is open-source and free.
 In addition to this, the tool will save all of your current metrics to RAM and will write past data to your disk so that you may have a record of them indefinitely.

-Best Cacti monitoring Alternatives – Editor’s Choice
+Cacti Monitoring Alternatives – Editor’s Choice